septentrio-gnss/septentrio_gnss_driver/README.md

   - `orientation_with`: determines whether the published message [`geometry_msgs/PoseWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) is constructed from the SBF blocks `AttEuler` and `AttCovEuler`, or from the proprietary NMEA sentence HRP
     - must be one of `AttEuler` or `HRP`
     - default: `HRP`
-  - `ntrip_settings`: determines NTRIP connection parameters
-    - The first nested ROS parameter, `ntrip_settings/mode`, specifies the type of the NTRIP connection and must be one of `Client`, `Client-Sapcorda` or `off`.
-In `Client` mode, the receiver receives data from the NTRIP caster.
-When selecting the `Client-Sapcorda` mode, the receiver receives data from the Sapcorda NTRIP service and no further settings are required, i.e. all other nested parameters are ignored.
-Note that the latter mode only works in Europe and North America.
-Set mode to `off` to disable all correction services.
-    - Next, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
-To send data to the built-in NTRIP caster, use "localhost" for this parameter.
-    - Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point, respectively, to be used when connecting to the NTRIP caster.
-The receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
-The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use (`v1` or `v2`).
-    - Finally, `send_gga` specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate.
-It must be one of `auto`, `off`, `sec1`, `sec5`, `sec10` or `sec60`.
-In `auto` mode, the receiver automatically sends GGA messages if requested by the caster.
-    - default: `off`, empty, empty, empty, empty, empty, `v2`, `auto`

 - Implemented Parameters Configuring (Non-)Publishing of ROS Messages
   - `publish/navsatfix`: `true` to publish `sensor_msgs/NavSatFix.msg` messages into the topic `/navsatfix`